surfdog/static-blog/content/blog/absolute-truths-unlearned-as-junior-developer.md

 right kind of experience in which you internalized the right lessons and successfully apply those learnings for the future.
-Sometimes bigger lessons can take a year or more to fully manifest -- that's why years of experience still matters, even if you're a good coder.
+Sometimes bigger lessons can take a year or more to fully manifest -- that's why years of experience still matters, even if you're a really good coder.

 **We're all still junior in some areas.** No matter how much experience you have, there are still places where you don't know much.
 Admitting what you don't